 It was a revelation when I first savored a refreshing glass of cool Chablis, France’s premier aperitif.
 It was well balanced fresh and distinctive, with a touch of citrus.
 The quality was obvious.
 So much so that when it was poured, the topic of conversation shifted to the wine that had just been served!

-A white Burgundy, Chablis comes from the northwest corner of that area.
+This is a white Burgundy, coming from the northwest corner of that area.
 It is grown in a small wine region in the Yonne Department, 113 miles southeast of Paris.
 It is an easy and pleasant drive: take the Auxerre Sud exit from the National AutoRoute A6 from Paris, and eight miles later, there you are!

 As your Chablis taste develops, you will enjoy comparing a Premier Cru made by different producers.
 To start, it is generally thought that

 - Montee de Tonnerre,

 - and Mont de Milieu are fine first growths.

 So, taste a Vaillons made by Fevre, and one produced by Moreau or Dauvissat.
 The differences in taste may be striking.
 Remember that the best Chablis producers have strong views about their wine.
 They ask themselves: should it be aged in oak, or stainless steel?
 The former would result in a weightier wine, but some producers would say, not a true Chablis.

 But you may wish to join me with a glass of Fevre’s Champs Royaux.
 This is a bargain wine made by Fevre .
 It is made from grapes that are grown on small plots of land classified as Premier Cru.
 Since the plots are small, he blends the wine with grapes that are not Premier Cru; thus creating a delicious wine at a low price point.
 A glass of chilled Champs Royaux may well be your own favorite aperitif – and save your Scotch for after dinner!